nbdnnm/RestTests/readme.md

-Project wit rest tests on kotlin
+Project with rest tests on kotlin

-Based on Rest assured, Hamcrest matchers, Allure report How to launch: gradlew clean test allureReport
+Based on Rest assured, Hamcrest matchers, Allure report

+How to launch: gradlew clean test allureReport